PensionBee/ddd-workshop/README.md

 ## Context

-It's your first day at `SocialBuzz`, the next big social media app.
+It’s your first day at `SocialBuzz`, the next big social media app.
 Promise.

-The company has big plans to revolutionise this space but first they've got to get on the radar, which means they need an MVP out the door ASAP.
+The company has big plans to revolutionise this space but first they’ve got to get on the radar, which means they need to get an MVP out the door ASAP.

-The CEO apprehends you at the coffee machine, just as you're on the verge of figuring out how it works...
+You’re apprehended by the CEO you at the coffee machine, just as you’re on the verge of figuring out how the damn thing works...

-> "Right, here's what we're going to need from you pronto:
+> Right, here’s what I’m going to need from you pronto:
 >
 > 1. People need to be able to register with their email address and a password.
-> 2. Users should be able to write short posts, possibly including images, which we're going to display on the 'Feed' page of our app.
+> 2. Users should be able to write short posts, possibly including images, which we’re going to display on the ‘Feed’ page of our app.
 > 3. Folk also need to be able to follow accounts they like.
-> 4. Ohh, being able to comment on a post is important too.
+> 4. Ohh, and comments.
+Being able to comment on a post is important too.
 >
-> That's about it for now but I've got loads of ideas that'll keep you on your toes so make sure you build something that scales well.
-Alright, chop chop, let's get to it."
+> That’s about it for now but I’ve got loads of ideas that’ll keep you on your toes so make sure you build something that’s easy to change when I innevitably chuck some curveballs at you.
+Alright then, chop chop, let’s get to it.

+You return to your desk (coffeeless) looking dazed and confused, worried about how you’re going to get started - how you’re going to show that you can do this well - when one of your colleagues turns to you and whispers three words: Domain.
+Driven.
+Design.
+Those 3 words lead you down a Google rabbit hole and, eventually, to the DDD Workshop…

-## Workshop Overview
+## DDD Workshop Overview

 ### Prerequisites